Luke Shaw: Style of play

-Prior to his struggles with injuries, Shaw was widely regarded as one of the best left-backs in the world and hailed for his "defensive positioning and reading the game".
+Prior to his injuries, ESPN described Shaw as having become one of the best left-backs in the world, citing his "defensive positioning and reading of the game."
 As a left-back with a tendency to play attacking football, Shaw has been compared to former Southampton youth product Gareth Bale, with particular focus being placed on his speed, decision-making and defending skills.
 Former England international and FA Director of Football Development Trevor Brooking has described Shaw as "technically very gifted".
 He received favourable comparisons to and praise from former Brazil left-back Roberto Carlos during England's run to the Euro 2020 Final.